 Each location is an individually owned franchise so pricing and services may vary

 HouseMaster was established in 1979 in Somerville, New Jersey, and is one of the nation’s oldest and largest home inspection companies.
 It has over 370 locally owned and operated offices across the country and has performed more than 2.5 million home inspections.
-It offers home inspection services in every state except Wyoming.

 In addition to home inspection services, HouseMaster also offers specialty services including radon screening, checking for wood-destroying insects, pool inspections, septic inspections, and water testing.
 You can request a free quote on the website and once the inspection is performed, you can log into your account to see your report.